 Please see our page How To Prepare For Your Workshop.
 We will send you a detailed information document 90 days before your workshop.
 This document will include specifics of where and when to meet, gear and clothing recommendations, and more.

 - Double occupancy lodging.
-Single available for $750 supplement.
+Single available for $450 supplement.
+(For hotels only)

 - Adventure, fun, inspiration, and a great time!

 - Any meals or accommodations before or after the workshop dates.

 - Travel Medical and Trip Cancellation Insurance (optional, but recommended).